alexandair/entra-powershell-docs/docs/conceptual/manage-apps.md

 New-EntraApplication -DisplayName "My new application"
 ```

-The application is assigned an ID that's unique for apps in the tenant, and an appId that's globally unique in the Microsoft Entra ID ecosystem.
+The application is assigned an ID that's unique for apps in the tenant, and an appId that's globally unique in the Microsoft Entra ecosystem.

 ## Create a service principal for an application